Cozavan (Losartan)

 Who Should Not Take Cozavan

-Do not take Cozavan if you are pregnant or breastfeeding, allergic to losartan or any ingredients, have diabetes and are taking aliskiren, or if the medication is expired or damaged.
+Do not take Cozavan if you are allergic to losartan or any of its ingredients, are pregnant or breastfeeding, or are taking aliskiren for diabetes.

 Medical Conditions to Discuss

-Tell your doctor if you have kidney disease, liver problems, recent excessive vomiting or diarrhea, or any allergies.
-Also inform them if you’re taking medicines that may increase potassium levels.
+Inform your doctor if you have kidney disease, liver problems, or any allergies.

 Pregnancy and Breastfeeding